ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Natural-Gradient-Method/README.md

   <img src="https://latex.codecogs.com/gif.latex?%5Clarge%20%5Ctextbf%7Ba%7D%20%3D%20%5Calpha%20%5C%2C%5Cnabla%20f%28%5Ctextbf%7Bw%7D%29">
 </p>

-In other words, the natural gradient is a generalization of the standard gradient descent from the Euclidian geometry to the Riemannian geometry.
+In other words, **the natural gradient is a generalization of the standard gradient descent from the Euclidian geometry to the Riemannian geometry**.
 Practically, this generalization involves a new term called the metric tensor which depends on the structure of the parameter space.
 That's it!

 ## Pros and cons: